nginxinc/nginx-ingress-workshops/README.md

 The requirements for a Student to complete the Hands-on Lab Exercises are the following:

 - A Kubernetes cluster, with Admin level access.
-- Nginx Ingress Controller software
+- NGINX Ingress Controller software
-- - you will use Nginx Open Source for the OSS labs, found here:  https://hub.docker.com/r/nginx/nginx-ingress
+- - you will use NGINX Open Source for the OSS labs, found here:  https://hub.docker.com/r/nginx/nginx-ingress
-- - you must use Nginx Plus for the Plus labs.
-If you need a license for Nginx Plus, you can request a free 30-day trial here:  https://www.nginx.com/free-trial-request-nginx-ingress-controller/
+- - you must use NGINX Plus for the Plus labs.
+If you need a license for NGINX Plus, you can request a free 30-day trial here:  https://www.nginx.com/free-trial-request-nginx-ingress-controller/
 - A laptop or other computer to use as a client to the Lab environment.
 - Time:  Most of the workshops can be completed in 2-3 hours.